 Common Reasons for Surgery

 "Different bones do different things when they fracture," says Donna Pacicca, MD, an orthopedic surgeon at Children's Mercy Hospital.
 "There are specific fracture patterns that are better treated with surgery."
 Without it, your child might not be able to move his limb as well when it heals.

 Your child might need surgery if:

 The bone pieces need help staying together.
-If he needs pins, screws, or plates to hold the bone in place, like Noah did, he may need surgery.
+If they needs pins, screws, or plates to hold the bone in place, like Noah did, they may need surgery.